appauldev/toc-editor/README.md

 * We specify the output pdf with `-o updated.pdf`

 ### Verify the updated PDF
-Check your PDF if the table of contents are correct!
+Check your PDF if the table of contents is correct!
 If not, you can always modify the generated TOC, or you can check again the recipe if you got the correct attributes for your headers.